 Flycatcher family (Tyrannidae)

-Medium-sized flycatcher, 5 ¼” long.
-Grayish olive back, two white wing bars, whitish throat, grayish chest, whitish belly.
+A medium-sized flycatcher.
+Grayish olive back, two white wing bars.
 Sits in upright position typical of flycatchers.
 Does not flick wings or wag tail.

-Nest usually located on a dead limb in a living tree, far from the trunk, 10 to 60 feet above the ground.
-Nest is covered with lichens, inconspicuous, looks like a knot on a branch.
-Eggs are creamy white with darker marks at one end.
+Nest usually located on a dead limb in a living tree, far from trunk, covered with lichens, inconspicuous.
+Eggs are creamy white with dark marks at one end.
 Clutch size – 2 to 4 eggs.

 In the Nature Park: